What the law says about medical certificates for work

 What law governs normal medical certificates in Australia?

-In Australia, certificates for medical conditions are governed by the Fair Work Act (2009), which sets out in black & white that a business is required to give its employees, whether they be part-time or full-time, a set number of personal/carer’s leave days annually.
+In Australia, physical or online medical certificates for medical conditions are governed by the Fair Work Act (2009), which sets out in black & white that a business is required to give its employees, whether they be part-time or full-time, a set number of personal/carer’s leave days annually.
 Sick leave is included as part of personal/carer’s leave, which can also be used for when a family member is ill, and you need to stay home to help care for them/drive them to appointments etc.

 What does the law say about certificates for medical conditions?

 The Act states what requirements employers can set out in order to attain ‘evidence that would satisfy a reasonable person’ that time was taken off work for a legitimate reason.
 This is designed to give employers assurances that employees cannot easily abuse the sick days they are entitled to and only miss work when they are genuinely too ill to perform their job or if there’s a risk that they will spread the illness to their coworkers, which is a prominent concern for businesses during flu season.

 An employer is entitled to set out their own rules for how sick leave is handled as long as it is consistent and not dealt with in an arbitrary manner that would make employees unsure about what their entitlements and obligations are.
 For example, an employer may set out that medical certificates for work are only needed when a sick leave is taken for multiple days in a row or on a Monday/Friday so as to deter people from trying to manufacture their own 3-day-weekend.
 Also, the act outlines that employees who refuse to comply with the request for evidence by their employer are not entitled to pay for the period they were absent.